moode-player/docs/protodac_tda1387_x8.md

 ### TDA1387 X8 Module

-The module is implemented as a 28 pin DIP.
-The module is only connected by pins 1-6, 25 and 28.
+The module is implemented as a 28 pin DIP and is only connected by pins 1-6, 25 and 28.
 Note that pins 2 and 4 are internally connected.

 <table><tr><td style="border:none;">